dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 ## Documentation and examples

-To get started, we have a [series of Dojo tutorials and documentation](https://dojo.io/docs/) ranging from the very basic to more complicated topics such as lazy loading, web animations and more.
-In addition to these, all Dojo 2 packages have detailed READMEs.
+To get started, we have a [series of Dojo tutorials](https://dojo.io/tutorials/) and [reference documentation](https://dojo.io/docs/fundamentals/accessibility/index.html) ranging from the very basic to more complicated topics such as lazy loading, web animations and more.
+In addition to these resources, all Dojo 2 packages have detailed READMEs.

 We've created a variety of examples of Dojo 2 usage:

 * [TodoMVC](https://dojo.github.io/examples/todo-mvc/) - TodoMVC is the canonical example used to demonstrate fundamental web application paradigms
 * [TodoMVC kitchen sink](https://dojo.github.io/examples/todo-mvc-kitchensink/) - Our extension of TodoMVC used to illustrate a selection of Dojo 2 specific capabilities such as theming and internationalization.
-* [RealWorld](https://github.com/gothinkster/dojo2-realworld-example-app) - A full web application example with authentication, code splitting, state management, routing and more.
+* [RealWorld](https://dojo.github.io/examples/realworld/) - A full web application example with authentication, code splitting, state management, routing and more.
 * [HNPWA](https://dojo-2-hnpwa-d668d.firebaseapp.com/) - The spiritual successor to TodoMVC, Hacker News PWA is designed to demonstrate progressive web app capabilities with a focus on providing a fast, reliable experience with rich offline support
 * [Custom element menus](https://dojo.github.io/examples/custom-element-menu/) - Demonstrates using Dojo 2 widgets both natively and as a custom element without needing to adapt the authoring pattern.